wearenewpublic/demos/README.md

 This is a prototyping space for trying out new designs for social products.

+## Instance Types

+A prototype can be instantiated in three different ways:
+* **Role Play Instance** - The user can switch between multiple alphabetically-named fake users and role play interactions between them.
+There is no persistent state.
+* **Live Instante** - Users log in with their real identities using Google Login.
+Data is stored persistently using Google Firebase.
+* **Embedded Instance** (work in progress) - Prototype is embedded in a page on another website, bit inserting a special snippet of javascript.

+The same prototype can be instantiated all three ways.
+This allows us to test the same idea in increasing levels of fidelity.

-## Design Principles
+## Current Limitations

-A prototype should be a simple demonstration of an idea that makes the idea concrete enough that others can play with it and see what they think of it.
-As such, prototypes intentionally have several limitations:

-* **No persistent data** - All data is stored locally on the client and reset when you re-load the prototype.
-This avoids the need to worry about breaking existing data when modifying a prototype, reduces abuse risks, and prevents people from thinking prototyes are real products.
-* **No login** - You can switch between multiple personas to see how the product looks from their points of view.
-* **Single visual style** - Components don't provide the ability to change their visual styling from the default theme.
-This allows prototypes to focus on the product structure over the visuals, and ensures all components look reasonable when combined.
+Our current focus is on making it easy to quickly implement and test lots of very different ideas.
+This has led us to a design that is very simple and flexible, but comes with multiple limitations:

+* **Chrome Only** - Some features may not work on other browsers.
+* **Web Only** - We use React Native, in anticipaton of supporting iOS and Android in the future, but currently only support Web.
+* **Limited Security and Privacy Guarantees** - A determined hacker could read and write all messages in conversations they have access to.
-* **Slowness is okay** - Sometimes it's easier to do things slowly than fast (particularly when using GPT back ends).
+* **Slowness is Okay** - Sometimes it's easier to do things slowly than fast (particularly when using GPT back ends).
 That's okay for a prototype.
-* **Web only** - Making a prototype work as a mobile app is extra work.
-We want to focus on showing the ideas.
 * **No fancy indexing** - Data is stored as a simple array for each data type, and non-scalable operations like filtering and sorting are used to find the data we want.
 This wouldn't scale to large data sets but keeps things simple for a demonstration.

-In the near future we are likely to introduce a second category of "One time Product" prototypes that relax some of these limitations, but that isn't supported yet.
+We expect to fix all of these limitations as prototypes get closer to production, but these limitations are acceptable for prototyping, and the correct way to address these limitations will be more obvious once we have a better sense of what prototypes people care about.

 ## Core Architecture